AmanuelAbay/AmanuelAbay/README.md

 - 👋 Hi, I’m @AmanuelAbay
 - 👀 I’m interested in Coding
-- 🌱 I’m a software enginer, with 3+ years of experience in web development using javascript framework families vue and React with backend Node( express framework) and MongoDb.
+- 🌱 I’m a software engineer, with 3+ years of experience in web development using javascript framework families vue and React with backend Node( express framework) and MongoDb.
 - 💞️ interested in codding and listening hip-hop musics
 - 📫  @manua_pr